srutysaha/Cost-of-Living/README.md

 # 🏙️ Cost of Living Predictor

-A comprehensive machine learning application that predicts **Rental Prices**, **PG (Paying Guest) Accommodation Rates**, and **Uber Fare Estimates** based on various features such as location, amenities, time, and more.
+A comprehensive machine learning application that predicts **Rental Prices**, **PG (Paying Guest) Accommodation Rates**, and **Travel Fare Estimates** based on various features such as location, amenities, time, and more.
 The project utilizes data pipelines and trained models deployed via **Streamlit** for user-friendly web access.

 ---